microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-16-heft-migration-guide.md

 ### Migrating package.json dependencies

 Many of these plugins have been extracted into their own NPM packages.
-This reduces the installation footprint for projects that don't use certain plugins.
+This reduces the startup time and installation footprint for projects that don't use certain plugins.

 Here's the current inventory as of this writing: